Bushra-Mulla/blogy/README.md

 ### User Stories
 #### Admin
 * As admin, I should be able to manage blog website
-* As admin, I should be able to craete post and published directly
+* As admin, I should be able to create post and published directly
 * As admin, I should be able to show list of reports
 * As admin, I should be able to show list of publish post requests
 * As admin, I should be able to confirm to publish a post on the website